solveigpentyofamelie/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Improvement:** Improve some of the descriptions of help text.
 * **Bug fix:** Fix the bug of undefined symbol in admin class related to the Google Map API.
 * **Bug fix:** Fix the bug of incompatible function arguments when the number of login fails reaches the limit.
+* **Bug fix:** Fix the issue of not working blocking by country on specific pages correctly as the validation target.

 = 3.0.2.1 =
 This is a maintenance release addressing some issues.